Tuition, Fees and Paying For Your Education

-Tuition, Fees and Paying For Your Education**

-- Distance Option students pay differential tuition, which provides students the opportunity to study in his or her community, as well as complete a field placement in or near the student's place of residence.
+- Distance Option students pay differential tuition, which provides students the opportunity to study in their community, as well as complete a field placement in or near the student's place of residence.

 - For financial aid planning purposes, all students who take 8 credit hours or less any given term are considered "part-time."
 Students taking 9 credit hours or more are considered "full-time."
-Contact the PSU Financial Aid Office to detrmine how this impacts your financial aid plans.
+Contact the PSU Financial Aid Office to determine how this impacts your financial aid plans.

 Funding your education is critical component of planning for graduate school.
 If you plan to complete the Free Application for Federal Student Aid (FAFSA), please do so as soon possible so that if you are admitted to PSU, the Financial Aid Office can prepare your award.
 To assist students to cover the costs of your graduate education, both the University and the School of Social Work offer a variety of funding opportunities.
 It is important to note that most students utilize a combination of options to finance their MSW education.
 Some options are listed below.

 Educational loans are available through the University.
 These include a Perkins Loan, Unsubsidized Stafford Loan, and the Graduate PLUS Loan.
 Further information and applications are availabe from the PSU Financial Aid Office.

 We have some privately funded scholarships.
-Application for these scholarships occurs during spring term for students entering their second year of field placement.
+The application for these scholarships is available beginning in mid-October.
 Scholarship opportunities for incoming students are limited.
 Scholarship for newly admitted students are announced in late summer.

 We do not offer graduate assistantships at this time, however students attending the Portland Campus Option can apply for graduate assistantships in other departments on campus.
-Fully admitted graduate students appointed to graduate assistantships are exempt from paying a portion of the instruction fee for each quarter (the employing department provides a tuition credit), but are responsible for paying the Building, Health, Incidental, and Technology Fees, as well as any Other Fees.
 All graduate assistants must register for at least 9 graduate credits.